JasterV/grpc-slides/docs/learning_grpc.md

 These are only a few notable features, it provides more for sure

 ---

+## Let's build a library with generated Rust code

+---
 ## Generating code from Proto definitions :gear:

 ```rust